Create and manage network proxy Load Balancer

 Note

-You can change the server applied to Load Balancer in the Target Group menu.
-For more information, see Target setting.
+You can change the server applied to the load balancer in the Target Group menu.
+For more information, see Set target.

-To view the setting information and change the setting for Load Balancer, follow these steps:
+To view the setting information and change the setting for the load balancer, follow these steps:

-1. From the NAVER Cloud Platform console, click Services > Networking > Load Balancer in order.
+1. In the VPC environment of the NAVER Cloud Platform console, navigate to i_menu > Services > Networking > Load Balancer.

 2. Click the Load Balancer menu.